Empowering smallholder farmers

 Smallholders need support to bring their business up to the standards we are upholding in our supply chain.
 Up until now, our smallholder programmes have aimed to increase profitability for farmers by improving the sustainability of their operations, professionalising their businesses and promoting sustainable farming practices.

-Now, our smallholder programmes will focus on our priority crops of cocoa, palm oil, coconut, vanilla and tea, and will progressively embed our Regenerative Agriculture Principles.
+Now, our smallholder programmes will focus on our priority crops of cocoa, palm oil, coconut and tea, and will progressively embed our Regenerative Agriculture Principles.
 These principles are focused on farming practices such as good soil management, water conservation and improving biodiversity.
 Holistic programmes may also include social elements, such as training programmes on health, hygiene and financial management.

 As well as working directly with our suppliers, we partner with NGOs.
 Together we can offer programmes that seek to professionalise smallholder farming operations, improve yields, diversify crops and help farmers work towards a living income.